perwin/pyimfit/docs/overview.md

             imfitter.AIC   # corresponding Akaike Information Criterion value imfitter.BIC   # corresponding Bayesian Information Criterion value

-   3. Get the best-fit parameter values

-            # get the best-fit parameter values in the form of a 1D numpy array
+   3. Get the best-fit parameter values in the form of a 1D numpy array

             bestfit_parameters = imfit_fitter.getRawParameters()

-   4. Get the best-fitting model image
+   4. Get the best-fitting model image (a 2D numpy array)

-             # get the best-fit model image as a 2D numpy array
              bestfit_model_im = imfitter.getModelImage()

    5. Get fluxes and magnitudes for the best-fitting model -- note that what is returned is a tuple of the total flux/magnitude and a numpy array of the fluxes/magnitudes for the individual components of the model (in the order they are listed in the model):

-             # get the total flux (counts or whatever the pixels values are) and the
+             # get the total flux (counts or whatever the pixel values are) and the
              # individual-component fluxes
              (totalFlux, componentFluxes) = imfitter.getModelFluxes()